torben-hansen/s2n/docs/USAGE-GUIDE.md

 once built, static and dynamic libraries for s2n will be available in the lib/ directory.

-## AWS-LC engine
+## AWS-LC engine **EXPERIMENTAL**

-s2n can offload cryptographic workloads to AWS-LC through an OpenSSL engine.
+s2n can (transparently) offload cryptographic workloads to AWS-LC through an OpenSSL engine.
 To enable this feature, 4 actions are required:

-1. Compile a copy of AWS-LC and AWS-LC engine
+1. Compile a copy of AWS-LC and AWS-LC engine.
-2. Construct an OpenSSL config file configuring the engine, that points to the AWS-LC engine.
+2. Construct an OpenSSL config file (configuring the engine) that points to the AWS-LC engine.
-3. Compile s2n with the flag `AWSLC_ENGINE` set to 1.
+3. Compile s2n with the flag `ENABLE_UNSAFE_AWSLC_ENGINE` set to 1.
-4. When running s2n, set the environment variable `OPENSSL_CONF` to point to the OpenSSL config file constructed in step 1.
+4. When running s2n, set the environment variable `OPENSSL_CONF` to point to the OpenSSL config file constructed in step 1 and set the environment variable `USE_UNSAFE_AWSLC_ENGINE` to 1.

 s2n contains an example of the required OpenSSL config file: `/crypto/awslc_engine.conf`.
-Importantly: The file path to the AWS-LC must be set in the field `dynamic_path` before using this config file!
+Importantly: The file path to the AWS-LC engine must be set in the field `dynamic_path` before using this config file!

 ### Requirements

-The AWS-LC engine requires s2n to be build with OpenSSL version >= 1.1.1, compiled with engine support.
+The AWS-LC engine requires s2n to be build with OpenSSL version >= 1.1.1 (compiled with engine support).

 ### Example build